First 100 days: The start-up checklist every new business needs

 Choose a business name

 You’ll need to think carefully about this from legal and marketing purposes.
 Check the Companies House web service to find out whether your business name is already taken and then check domain name providers to find out if there is a domain available which fits with your company name.
 You’ll want your name to match your brand identity but Qudini’s Wethered says you shouldn’t spend too long thinking about a name, rather “start with one and you can change it later”.
-Read our four golden rules for naming your new business here and guides here.
+Make sure you read our guide on how to choose a business name.

 Register a website (or two)